minvws/nl-covid19-data-dashboard/README.md

 - Short if-statements are okay to put on a single line, especially if it only calls a single command: `if (isGoingToHappening()) doSomething();`
 - We avoid using `boolean && doSomething();` inside the component's JavaScript logic, but do use it inside the component's JSX (`{boolean && ( ... )}`) to conditionally render (parts of) the component.
-- We avoid unnecessary short-hand variable names like `arr` for array or `i` for index or `acc` for a `reduce` accumulator.
+- We avoid unnecessary short-hand variable names like `arr` for arrays, or `i` for index, or `acc` for a `reduce` accumulator.
 - Completely separate Javascript logic from HTML/JSX.
-This means also remove maps from the JSX.
+This also means removing maps from the JSX.
 Additionally, if you have nested maps extract them into components passing the required data to map to the component.
 - We prefer early returns.
 If statements should be on multiple lines, so no single line if statements.

-#### Styling
+### Styling

 - We write Styled Components using its OOTB tagged template literal functions instead of using an additional layer of the Styled System's `css()` method.
-This method improves readability, makes code easier to understand and sticks to the fundamentals of CSS.
+This method improves readability, makes code easier to understand, and sticks to the fundamentals of CSS.
 This method still allows for usage of Styled System's theme definitions, yet removes a dependency on the actual package.
-- We included a `Styled`-prefix when creating Styled Components.
-This makes them easily distinguishable from other components.
-Examples would be `StyledInput` or `StyledTile`.
-- We avoid using magic numbers in code, be it logic, JSX or styles.
-Magic numbers are often derived from the theme defined by Styled System and resolve to properties such as spacing and font-sizes, but are unclear on its own.
+- We avoid using magic numbers in code, be it logic, JSX, or styles.
+Magic numbers are often derived from the theme defined by Styled System and resolve to properties such as spacing and font-sizes, but are unclear on their own.
 Instead, we import the desired property and refer to the index in that properties array.
 An example would be `padding: 3` (undesired) vs `padding: space[3]` (desired).

-#### GIT
+### GIT

 - We do not have a hard preference or requirement for using `git rebase` or `git merge`.
 Developers should follow what works best for them, but it should be noted that both methods are allowed and actively used in this project.
-- We do not have a hard preference or requirement for squashing a multitude of git commits, but it can be useful to apply this when creating a pull request.
+- We do not have a hard preference or requirement for squashing a large number of git commits, but it can be useful to apply this when creating a pull request.
 This action should be used on an 'as-needed basis': if a pull request grows large due to a large amount of commits, it might improve reviewability when multiple commits are squashed.
 It should be noted that pull requests are squashed when merged, aside from pull requests to `master`.
 This is to keep a clear view of features and fixes that were merged as part of a release.
 - Continuing on the above: we should write a comprehensive commit message when squash merging a pull request.
 This message should be a (filtered) summary of the commits on the branch.
+- It sometimes happens that features, or more so epics, need to be released as a whole because of dependencies within the different chunks of that feature or epic.
+In this case, it is wise to create an `epic/` branch which serves as a base for the different features to be implemented as part of the epic.
+Branching strategies for this branch are the same as `develop`: features (`feature/`) are branched off of and merged back to the `epic/` branch.
+The `epic/` branch, as a whole, is merged into `develop` once it is ready.
+If the implementation of an epic spans multiple releases, individual releases should also be merged into the `epic/` branch in order to keep it up to date.
+In other words: it also helps to regularly sync `develop` with the `epic/` branch as to prevent conflicts in the end.
 - We use the following branch names:
+  - `epic/COR-XXXX-descriptive-name-of-epic-branch` for epics
   - `feature/COR-XXX-descriptive-name-of-ticket-branch` for features
   - `bugfix/COR-XXX-descriptive-name-of-ticket-branch` for bug fixes
   - `hotfix/COR-XXX-descriptive-name-of-ticket-branch` for hotfixes